Skip navigation

 I have additional research interests in subcultures, the graphic novel, and gender, and this informed my third book, Steampunk: Gender, Subculture and the Neo-Victorian (2019), which is one of the first monographs on this topic in literature.
 I am also interested in the ways Neo-Victorianism functions as part of the (post)colonial encounter, with especial reference to Ireland.

-I co-edit (with Angela Smith) the Bloomsbury Library of Gender and Popular Culture and I was the Deputy Editor (including Reviews) for the open access journal, C21 Literature (2019-2022).
+I was the founding co-editor (with Angela Smith) of the Bloomsbury Library of Gender and Popular Culture (2011-2024) and I was the Deputy Editor (including Reviews) for the open access journal, C21 Literature (2019-2022).

 I have published a wide range of articles and book chapters on material as diverse as contemporary Irish writing, heritage, Goth and burlesque.
 My latest research involves contemporary culture's engagement with memory, grief and mourning, and my fourth book, Death Memoirs in Contemporary Culture, is under contract with Bloomsbury.